endemic/nathandemick.com/_posts/2011-04-21-populate-a-form-with-a-serialized-data-string-using-jquery.markdown

 	});
 }
 </pre>

-<p>Is there a better way to do this?
-Let me know in the comments.</p>
+Is there a better way to do this?
+Let me know in the comments.